-Audio data are transferred between the host processor and the TLV320AIC31 via the digital audio data serial interface, or audio bus.
-The audio bus of the TLV320AIC31 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
-These modes are all MSB-first, with data width programmable as 16-, 20-, 24-, or 32-bits.
-In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either Master or Slave mode for flexible connectivity to a wide variety of processors
+Audio data is transferred between the host processor and the TLV320AIC32 via the digital audio data serial interface, or audio bus.
+The audio bus of the TLV320AIC32 can be configured for left or right justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
+These modes are all MSB-first, with data width programmable as 16, 20, 24, or 32 bits.
+In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either Master or Slave mode, for flexible connectivity to a wide variety of processors